rangle/react-native-workshop/book/list-view/index.md

 ### Finally, let's define how our rows get rendered in our ListView.

-We've already passed `renderRow` into our ListView component above, and now we need to define it.
+We've already passed `renderRow` into our ListView component above, and now we need to define it in Pokedex.
 We'll pass all the information we need to a MediaObject subcomponent that we'll create in a moment.

 Note: You'll also need to define your `goToPokemonDetail` action if you haven't already.